pebreo/pebreo.github.io/midgame/PreambleMidgame.md

 ## Section 2 - Playing our cards right
 ## put in part1

-In the last section I defined intelligence, consciousness, whst the blockchain does, and what it means to be antifragile.
+In the last section I defined intelligence, consciousness, whst the blockchain does, polyamory (and ethical non-monogamy), and what it means to upgrade to an antifragile mindset.
 Last, I describe a way to make AI that it human-sligned, explainable & understandable, and would be affordable to all.

-With the pieces in place, we must now play our cards right to win the game.
+We covered a lot.
+But even with the pieces in place, we still have to play our cards right.

+To do that, we fix pop